TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

 eyJhbGc...-QmXA
 ```

-Enter printed token on the browser, and you can login as user with the administrator role.
+Enter the printed token in the token input window on the browser, and you can log in as a user that has been granted the cluster admin privileges.

 ## Persistent Volume